 According to a research report prepared in 2010, the sales of mountain bikes in the U.S. rose to 5000 units in 1982, then 50,000 units in 1983.
 By 1986, sales of mountain bikes reportedly accounted for 60 percent of all bicycles sold at specialty bike shops in the United States.
 Unit sales of mountain bikes soared into the millions.
 The Stumpjumper had helped launch a revolution.

-The precursor: While some people thought that the first Stumpjumpers might have been modeled after Tom Ritchey’s early MountainBikes frames, Specialized frame designer Tim Neenan says he actually modeled the first Stumpjumper after this bike, his Lighthouse Cycles Chaparral, with Specialized 26×1.25-inch Fat Boy tires, which he built around 1979.
+The precursor: While some people thought that the first Stumpjumpers might have been modeled after Tom Ritchey’s early MountainBikes frames, Specialized frame designer Tim Neenan says he actually modeled the first Stumpjumper after this bike (shown below), his Lighthouse Cycles Chaparral, with Specialized 26×1.25-inch Fat Boy tires, which he built around 1979.

 Old school: The 1981 Stumpjumper offered 26-inch wheels, a welded steel frame and a 15-speed Sun Tour drivetrain.
 Fully built up, the bike weighed 29 pounds and sold for $750 ($2020 in today’s dollars).

-Now, 37 years after the Stumpjumper’s debut, the 2019 model offers nearly four decades of innovation.
+Now, more than 40 years after the Stumpjumper’s debut, the latest models offer some four decades of innovation.
 There is one thing that hasn’t changed, of course.
-Riding a Stumpjumper on a dirt trail, flying through the woods, can still make almost any rider feel like he or she is 10 years old again.
+Riding a Stumpjumper on a dirt trail through the woods can still make almost any rider feel like he or she is 10 years old again.
 The experience of riding one of these bikes brings as much joy today as it did in 1981. www.specialized.com

-Check out MBA’s Bike Reviews of the Specialized Stumpjumper
+Check out some of MBA’s Bike Reviews of the Specialized Stumpjumper